Fora’s Take

-Perfectly positioned in the centre of the Mediterranean, Malta and its sister islands of Gozo and Comino, provide a year round destination thanks to their mild winters and hot summers.
-If the best things come in small packages, then at just 122 square miles, Malta is a testament to that - it has temples that are older than the pyramids, medieval towns perched on hilltops, fortifications built by the Knights, sparkling blue seas, incredible food and wine and a unique culture that has been influenced by its many occupiers over the centuries.
+Perfectly positioned in the center of the Mediterranean and blessed with mild winters and hot summers, Malta and its sister islands of Gozo and Comino are year-round travel destinations.
+If the best things come in small packages, then at just 122 square miles, Malta is a testament to that.
+It has temples that are older than the pyramids, medieval towns perched on hilltops, fortifications built by the Knights and sparkling blue seas.
+Incredible food and wine only add to a unique culture that has been influenced by its many occupiers over the centuries.
 If you are looking for a European destination that has it all, Malta is it.

 The Fora Difference